-ALPA has an abiding interest to ensure the ongoing viability, what we call the sustainability, of our airline industry in the United States.
-We know very well that our employers are under tremendous stress to reduce fuel consumption and corresponding emissions.
-This is so despite the fact that over the past 30 years, U.S. commercial airlines have made great progress in reducing the environmental impact of aircraft operations, improving fuel efficiency by more than 100 percent.
-Moreover, the U.S. industry has committed to making additional improvements including an average annual carbon dioxide (CO2) efficiency improvement of 1.5 percent per year and an industry-wide cap on CO2 emissions from 2020 forward.
+ALPA has a keen interest in ensuring the ongoing viability of the U.S. airline industry.
+Our employers are under tremendous stress to reduce fuel consumption and corresponding emissions; fuel is the airlines' largest expense and unless managed properly, can threaten the very existence of an airline.
+Since 1978, U.S. commercial airlines have made great progress in reducing the environmental impact of aircraft operations, improving fuel efficiency by more than 115 percent.
+Moreover, the U.S. industry has committed voluntarily to making additional improvements including an average annual carbon dioxide (CO2) efficiency improvement of 1.5 percent per year and an industry-wide cap on CO2 emissions from 2020 forward.
 The industry is also promoting the creation of international emissions guidelines through the International Civil Aviation Organization (ICAO).

-It is most unfortunate, therefore, that the EU has decided to unilaterally implement a stand-alone taxation scheme ostensibly for the purpose of reducing aircraft emissions.
-This emissions trading scheme would cap emissions at a set amount per airline per year, and then allocate a specific number of free emissions allowances to individual airlines.
+It is most unfortunate, therefore, that the EU has decided to unilaterally implement a stand-alone taxation scheme, ostensibly for the purpose of reducing aircraft emissions.
+This emissions trading scheme (ETS) would cap emissions at a set amount per airline per year, and then allocate a specific number of free emissions allowances to individual airlines.
 By April 30 of each year, an airline would be required to surrender a number of allowances equivalent to the amount of its total emissions during the preceding calendar year.
-An airline that does not surrender sufficient allowances will be held liable for paying a penalty of 100 Euros for each ton of carbon dioxide equivalent emitted for which the airline has not surrendered allowances.
+An airline that does not surrender sufficient allowances will be held liable for paying a penalty of 100 Euros for each ton of carbon dioxide emitted for which the airline has not surrendered allowances.
 These penalties could amount to thousands of dollars per flight.
 All emissions from flights to and from the EU are covered including emissions from those parts of the flights that are outside the territories of the EU member states.

-The cost to U.S. airlines for acquiring allowances sufficient to cover their projected emissions could be several billion dollars between 2013 (when the first allowance surrender is scheduled) and 2020.
+The cost to U.S. airlines for acquiring allowances sufficient to cover their projected emissions could be several billion dollars between 2013, when the first allowance surrender is scheduled, and 2020.